Monday, July 18, 2016

 Light Lists—A Modern Look

 The Light List (LL) is a crucial USCG publication for navigation for several reasons.
 The primary one is it includes information about the aids to navigation (ATONs, ie buoys, lights, day marks, radio aids) that is often not available on nautical charts, such as the nominal range and height of some lights, and other descriptions.
-This is especially true when relying on paper charts or using echarts in the RNC format, which are just graphic images of the paper charts.
+This is especially true when relying on NOAA Custom Paper Charts (NCC), the only paper charts available as of Dec 5, 2024.

 Cover of the US Light List

-But even with updated ENC, we should at least download one copy of the LL so we get all the extensive support tables and information that appears in the front part of the book.
+But even with updated ENC, we could benefit by downloading the latest PDF edition of the LL, which are updated weekly, because we get all the extensive support tables and information that appears in the front part of the document.
 We have long held that your best lesson on lights is to just read the 25 or so introductory pages to an US LL, including especially the Preface and Glossary included.
 There are also many helpful illustrations on these pages.
 So the second important reason to have a LL is to learn how to interpret the lights, buoys, and other aids we run across on the waterway.
 The LL is especially value for interpreting daymarks and it is growing increasingly important to understanding AIS aids.
-Those using USCG DGPS will also find crucial data there
+Those using USCG differential GPS will also find crucial data there

 But the point of this note is not the value of the LL, but how to get it onto the boat or your phone, and to keep it up to date.
 The printed version is the same as it has been for years.
 Namely, once a year they publish an annual edition that is updated as of week 52 of the previous year.
 The US government no longer prints these, but private companies have picked it up and do so.
 They sell for about $53.
 The Canadian counterparts cost $30 printed, and the British Admiralty versions cost about $68.
 Both US and Canadian books are available as free pdf downloads, but not the Admiralty products.